Urban chicken keeping: Noise

 In some areas, roosters are banned, and only hens are allowed, and in limited numbers, to prevent problems with noise.
 Hens are relatively quiet as compared to pet dogs, though hens often vocalize after an egg is laid for a few minutes.
 The noise level during this squawking period has been measured at around 63 decibels, or about the level of two people talking.
 Other than post-laying squawking, normal hen sounds are not audible at 25 ft.

 In Columbia, South Carolina it was argued that leaf blowers were far louder than chickens, that dogs produce more waste than chickens do, so neither of those concerns were a valid reason to keep a ban on them.
 However, the average chicken defecates upwards of seventy times a day, compared with a dog's two or three times a day, calling into question the veracity of that argument.

-In 1926 in Oakland, California, the department of public health and safety issued an order to "put your roosters in a light[-]proof coop, or devise apparatus that will hold the rooster's head down so he can't crow" in response to complaints about the noise they were making.
+In 1926 in Oakland, California, the department of public health and safety issued an order to "put your roosters in a light[-]proof coop, or device apparatus that will hold the rooster's head down so he can't crow" in response to complaints about the noise they were making.